Ala Paredes: Move to Australia

+Initially she struggled adjusting to life in Australia.
+She struggled finding work as she lacked experiences in the country, but was soon able to find a job as a barista, where Filipino tourists would sometimes recognize her.

-Media work and studies
+Media work and further studies

-Even after migrating to a new country, however, Ala Paredes continued to be deeply involved in things Filipino – this time, specifically the Filipino community in Australia.
 In the same year that the Paredeses moved to Australia, she was recruited by ABS-CBN Global, the international multi-platform media company of Filipino media giant ABS-CBN, to be a correspondent for Balitang Australia, a weekly news and feature program catering specifically to Filipino Australians.

 Paredes later decided to take up an illustration course from the Sydney Design Institute, graduating in December 2009.

 Ampatuan trial sketch artist

 Upon graduation, Paredes served as the official courtroom sketch artist at the trial of Andal Ampatuan Jr., the prime suspect in the Maguindanao massacre.
 Paredes had gone on vacation in the Philippines to spend the holidays with relatives, when a friend of hers who worked at the Supreme Court of the Philippines called about an open position for a courtroom sketch artist at the Ampatuan trial.
 Courtroom sketches were needed because media coverage at the trial was restricted.

 Describing the moment, she said that she “immediately called my friend back 10 seconds after receiving her message and accepted the offer.
 We did not talk about the (pay).”
 Noting the importance of the case, she said that “At a time when the nation is still grieving, I feel like this is my way of getting involved,” and “I thought this is my own way of giving public service, especially when media can’t be there.”